barrybecker4/svelte-OnlineTTT/README.md

 - Frontend runs locally via SvelteKit dev server
 - Connects to your deployed WebSocket worker for real-time features
 - Uses polling fallback for local development (where WebSocket notifications don't work)
-- In production, WebSocket notifications work instantly without polling
+- In preview and production, WebSocket notifications work instantly without polling

 ### 5. Test the Game